kuruma history

 the name Unni (wool) kurumas and are said to hold a position superior to that

 of the latter.
 Mallanna gave sheep to Ratnangi.
+(17).
+Mallanna also married Bhramaramba and Golla Kethamma.

 The Ugad kurumas are socially